You may have heard of TEDs socks before, perhaps being talked about by your nurse or doctor.

 They are beloved and trusted in the medical community.
 Since they are clinically validated and their effectiveness is backed by numerous studies, both physicians and patients feel at ease about using anti-embolism legwear.

 Just like regular compression socks, they are available in a variety of styles including thigh-high and knee-high length, closed-toe and open-toe.

 Created with patients in mind, they are made of a mix of nylon and spandex.
 This ensures both durability and comfort.
-They usually come in white, nude or black.
 If you’d like, you can choose a color that will match your daily style

 The Purpose of TED Hose

 The primary purpose of Ted hose is to prevent the clotting of blood and any swelling in your legs.
 They are designed to provide relief from venous thromboembolism (VTE).
 This is why they are essential if you are bedridden or are recovering from surgery.

 Many post-operative individuals or patients that are susceptible to blood clots wear these socks as a prevention method.
 People in need of improved lymphatic drainage would also benefit from wearing these graduated compression socks.

 Are there limitations to when they should be worn?
 Let’s explore when and how to wear them in the following sections.